saha0073/Yolov4-Object-Detection-and-UI-Code-for-Deployment/README.md

 # yolov4-Object-Detection-and-Custom-UI
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

-A wide range of custom functions & UI code for the deployment of real-time detection & analysis of objects using YOLOv4.
-Here the detection of objects on conveyor belt & defective items are presented.
+This repo contains a wide range of custom functions & UI code for real-time detection & analysis of objects using YOLOv4.
+The UI can take a video (or CCTV streaming) as input, and object detection output will be streamed in UI.
+Ready for deployment in the GPU servers for real-time custom object detection.

 ## Skills Employed
 * Modeling Techniques: CNN object detection, Darknet53, Yolov4, Transfer Learning, Computer Vision.